mfabriczy/moodle-docker/README.md

 You can now access the Moodle instance by going to `https://localhost` in your browser.

-#### Configure Behat testing

-You will need to enable [File Sharing](https://docs.docker.com/docker-for-mac/osxfs/#namespaces) in Docker by adding the path of your local Moodle directory (Preferences -> File Sharing).

 Why docker-sync?
 ---------------
 Running Docker volumes on macOS is slow when a large number of files are involved (Moodle contains a lot of files).